 For those of you interested – and that should be all of you – their patio is open for dinner service Monday through Sunday from 5-9PM.
 They’re also offering takeout and delivery daily as well so definitely make sure to indulge.
 Just make sure you save room for dessert because their kwabaegi (twisted donut) will straight up change your life.

 Words can’t even begin to describe the deliciousness that is Maketto.
-Order via caviar, grubhub, postmates or uber eats to enjoy droolworthy dishes like their pork steamed bao, their crystal shrimp dumplings, and their tofu and spicy basil sauce for a solid meal that will leave you completely and utterly satisfied.
+Go and enjoy droolworthy dishes like their pork steamed bao, crystal shrimp dumplings, and tofu and spicy basil sauce for a solid meal that will leave your tastebuds dancing.
 Unfortunately, we don’t have any food pics from this gem so you guys will have to do the leg work for us and send us yours when you go.

 7. Thip Khao